WilliamMcEnery/FinalYearProject/twitterApiService/README.md

 ### Setting up configuration

-- Create a file called `config.py` in the root directory `twitterApiService`,
+- Create a file called `config.py` in the root directory `twitterApiService`.
 - Copy and paste the contents of this [file](config.py.sample) config.py.sample looks like: